sylverieherbert/sylverieherbert.github.io/_pages/cv.md

 Working papers
 ======
 * State-Dependent Central Bank Communication with Heterogeneous Beliefs
-* Replicability of a journal: a comprehensive overview (joint with H. Kingi, F. Stanchi and L.Vilhuber)
+* Replicability of a Journal: a Comprehensive Overview (joint with H. Kingi, F. Stanchi and L.Vilhuber)
+* Measuring and Comparing Consumption Inequality in France and the United States (joint with A.Accardo, C.Jude and A.Penalver)
-* Econometric analysis of regime switches and of fiscal multipliers
+* Econometric Analysis of Regime Switches and of Fiscal Multipliers

 Work in progress
 ======
+*  Central Bank Information Shocks: Evidence from Speeches (joint with P.Hubert, M.L\'e)
-* The signaling effect of state-dependent central bank communication
+* The Signaling Effect of State-Dependent Central Bank Communication
+* The Effect of Monetary Policy on Consumption Inequality (joint with A.Accardo, C.Jude and A.Penalver)
+* Are Internal and External Communication Strategies of Central Banks Consistent? (joint with K.Istrefi and G.Sestieri)
+* Media Coverage of Central Banks' Monetary Policy: Heterogeneity and its Implication (with K.Istrefi, B.Sagna and G.Sestieri)
+* State-Dependent Central Bank Communication: a DSGE approach
 * Mass layoffs and wage rigidity (with C.Huckfeldt)